cocoahuke/rootkitdev_genheaders/README.md

 ## At last

-Yes, You will find a lot **Private KPI** appear in the autocomplete list, your kext will be rejected when loading due to the use Private KPI. `kextstat` tool can use to Check if you have used.
+Yes, You will find a lot **Private KPI** appear in the autocomplete list, your kext will be rejected when loading due to the use Private KPI. `kextlibs` tool can use to Check if you have used.

 In order to use them, you need to calculate their address in memory.